11. Control Unit

 Briefly explain how the decoder derives the two control signals

-.Rerun the simple program in Listing 10.2.1 and provide respective SVG exports when the clock is low.
+part_4_shifted_register.dig.Run the program in Listing 11.1.1 and provide respective SVG exports when the clock is low.

 11.2.
 PC-relative Branching

-Now, lets add another important piece to our core: Support for PC-relative branching.
-As already seen in Section 8 conditional code execution heavily utilizes jumps relative to the current value of the program counter.
+Now, let us add another important piece to our core: support for PC-relative branching.
+As already seen in Section 8, conditional code execution heavily utilizes jumps relative to the current value of the program counter.

-The condition codes tell us which of the PSTATE register’s NZCV bits have to be set such that the program counter is modified by B.cond
+The condition code field tells us which of the PSTATE register’s NZCV bits have to be set such that the program counter is modified by B.cond.

 If the condition is not satisfied, we simply execute the next instruction at address PC+4.

-Further, bits 5-23 hold the 19-bit immediate which encodes the PC-relative offset in the +/-1MB range.
+Further, bits 5–23 hold the 19-bit immediate that encodes the PC-relative offset in the +/-1MB range.

-Our targeted support for PC-relative branching requires us to utilize the NZCV flags which the ALU of our single cycle design returns.
+Supporting PC-relative branching requires us to utilize the NZCV flags that the ALU of our single-cycle design returns.

-Until this point, they were simply hanging in the void and ignored by us.
+Until this point, they were simply unconnected and ignored.

 Following the Arm architecture, the condition flags are stored in the PSTATE register and only modified by flag-setting instructions.